 118. Bring your sneakers to Italy.
 It’s a myth that Italians don’t wear sneakers – sneakers are a staple in every Italian’s wardrobe.

-120. Don’t carry a jacket around Italy if you’ll only use it one evening.
+120. Don’t carry a jacket around Italy if you’ll only use it for one evening.
 Like upper-level restaurants in other parts of the world, fine dining establishments in Italy often have a dress code.
 If you arrive at one without the appropriate attire (a jacket, for example), they will have extras to loan to you.
+If you’re worried, call or email the restaurant in advance.

 121. Dress appropriately in churches.
 Yes, you may see a woman sneak in wearing a tank top and short shorts – that doesn’t mean it’s appropriate or respectful.
 Plan and dress appropriately or use a scarf or shawl in a pinch.
 You may be turned away if you are not suitably dressed.